Cloud-Architekt/cloud-architekt.github.io/_posts/2022-05-31-abuse-and-replay-azuread-token-macos.md

 ### Access to token (secrets) from Keychain

-In my opinion the following examples of attack paths exists where user or attacker could gain access to the cached token in the keychain of the user:
+In my opinion, the following examples of attack paths exists where user or attacker could gain access to the cached token in the keychain of the user:

 - Compromised macOS user password and running local script to unlock Keychain item
 - Compromised iCloud account with access to the synchronized Keychain entries